ROSCon SG 2026

 A focused ROSCon on real-world deployment and integration

-Complementing ROSCon Global, ROSCon Singapore 2026 brings together developers, researchers, system integrators, industry adopters, and operators to share practical experiences of deploying and integrating robotics systems in the real world.
+Complementing ROSCon Global, ROSCon Singapore 2026 brings together developers, researchers, system integrators, industry adopters, and operators to share practical deployment and integration experience.

 Built on the global ROSCon platform, the Singapore edition emphasises how ROS is applied in operational environments across sectors such as facilities, healthcare, logistics, and manufacturing.